susji/ked/README.md

     $ ked -savehooks '*.md=pandoc -f markdown -t markdown -o __ABSPATH__ __ABSPATH__'

 Above we assume that `gofmt`, `clang-format`, and `pandoc` will be found in the path.
-Note the `-w`, `-i`, and `-o` parameters, respectively, which are used to enable formatting the files on disk instead of standard I/O.
+Note the `-w`, `-i`, and `-o` parameters, respectively, are used to enable formatting the files on disk instead of standard I/O.

+Note that the mechanism is fairly limited: We generate the savehook command by splitting the command-line with spaces.
+The result is also not shell-expanded.
+For more complex invocations, use a wrapper script like `*.filetype=$HOME/bin/wrapper.sh __ABSPATH__`.